Only half of adults have seen NHS dentist in last two years, report shows

 In the most deprived areas, 55.3% of children and 45.1% of adults had had an appointment in the last two years, compared to 73.1% of children and 56.4% of adults in the least deprived communities.

+“The Scottish Government needs to heed the concerns of the profession.
+It’s not just their signature policy of free dentistry that risks becoming unattainable.

+“Failure to act risks sparking an exodus from the workforce that will leave families across Scotland losing access to NHS dentistry for good.”

-In the wake of the figures, Labour health spokeswoman, Jackie Baillie, warned that “NHS dental services are fighting for survival”.
+Meanwhile Labour health spokeswoman, Jackie Baillie, warned “NHS dental services are fighting for survival”.

 Ms Baillie, also Scottish Labour’s Covid recovery spokeswoman, said: “The pandemic has clearly wreaked havoc with services, but they have been stretched for years.